tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LessonPlan.md

   from dotenv import load_dotenv
   ```

-* For fetching our environment variables from the local environment and loading them into an in-memory python variable we are importing the `os` package.
+* For fetching our environment variables from the local environment and loading them into an in-memory python variable, we are importing the `os` package.

   ```python
   # Import os package